Centenary Copa America tournament in U.S. in 2016 in doubt

 It has been played by 12 teams since 1987, the 10 South American nations that form CONMEBOL plus two guest teams, usually from CONCACAF and particularly Mexico though also the United States, Costa Rica, Honduras and this year Jamaica for the first time.

-The extraordinary Centenary Copa America was being organised by both confederations with CONCACAF providing six teams.
+The extraordinary Centenary Copa America was being organized by both confederations with CONCACAF providing six teams.

 In its indictment, the U.S. DoJ said 14 people, including five sports promotion executives, had been involved in bribery for more $150 million during more than two decades in the biggest scandal in the 111 year existence of FIFA.